Science of People - Logo

 Pro Tips:

-• If you’re able, communicate before leaving.
-Tell your partner, child, or loved one you need space to process.
+• Before stepping away, communicate with your loved one.
+Let them know you need space to process.
 Try this, “I love you, and I’m not shutting you out, but I need some space right now.”

-• If you’re at work, excuse yourself to go to the bathroom or even ask to defer the conversation.
-Try this, “I need some time to process.
-I’ll get back to you with my response this afternoon/tomorrow/end of the week.”
+• If you’re at work and need time to gather your thoughts, politely excuse yourself or ask to continue the conversation later.
+Try this, “I need some time to think.
+I’ll respond this afternoon/tomorrow/end of the week.”

 • Don’t slam doors or make one last parting shot as you leave the room.